 A matelote, which takes its name from matelot, a French word for sailor, is traditionally a freshwater fish stew made with white or even red wine.
-This version, from Rémy Boquelet of Le Relais St Melaine in Pont l'Évêque, is adapted for fish from the English Channel and the apple "wine" of the region.
+This version, from Rémy Boquelet of Le Relais St Melaine in Pont l'Évêque, is adapted for fish from the English Channel and cider, the apple "wine" of the region.

 6 tbsp. butter